DS-Meena/Language-Models/Neural Language Models/README.md

 3. Appending the predicted word to the seed text.
 4. Repeating the process until you reach the desired length.

+## How to Improve

+- In future, we can try a larger dataset for better quality and diversity in generated poems.
+- We can experiment with the model architecture, such as adding more LSTM layers or using bidirectional LSTMs.
+- Fine-tune hyperparameters like learning rate, batch size, and sequence length.

+In this model, I have not tried any fine-tuning because my aim was just to study different language models.

 ## Role of Each file

 **preprocesssing.py**
+- Reads the data as a list.

-- Cleans the text by removing extra whitespace and converting to lowercase
+- Cleans the text by removing extra whitespace (also removes \n and \r from string) and converting to lowercase
 - Tokenizes the poems using Keras' Tokenizer
 - Creates input sequences for training
 - Pads the sequences to ensure uniform length
 - Prepares the data (X and y) for training a text generation model

+We can later try to keep the formatting and try the model on data with \n and \r.

 **text_generation.py**